Iowa City, Iowa: 1843 cemetery

-1847 University founding
+1847 university founding

 Founded in 1847, today's University of Iowa offers more than 100 areas of study to 31,112 students.
 The university includes a medical school and one of the United States' largest university-owned teaching hospitals, providing patient care within 16 medical specialties.
-Iowa City is also the location of Mercy Hospital.
 The University of Iowa College of Law is located there.

 1970 riots

 The spring of 1970 was a tumultuous time on college campuses.
 On April 30, President Richard Nixon announced that U.S. forces would invade Cambodia because of the recent communist coup.
 Students around the country protested this escalation of the Vietnam War.
 On May 4, the National Guard fired on students at Kent State University, killing four and wounding nine people, which ignited protests all over the country.

 Anti-war protests were not new to Iowa City or to elsewhere in Iowa; protests had been occurring throughout the 1960s.
 Spring of 1970 was different.

 After the Kent State shootings, students marched on the National Guard Armory, broke windows there as well as in some downtown businesses.
 The City Council gave the mayor curfew powers.
 On May 6, there was a student boycott of classes.
 That night, about 400 people had a "sleep-in" in front of the Old Capitol.
 That night also, about 50 people broke into the Old Capitol and set off a smoke bomb.
 The protesters left voluntarily when asked to do so.
-Around 2 am Friday morning, President Boyd requested arrest of the students on the Pentacrest by highway patrolmen, but the next day he regretted the mass arrests and said he had received faulty information.
-On May 8, President Boyd cancelled the 89th annual Governor's day ROTC observance for the following day.
-On Friday and Saturday a National Guard helicopter circled the Pentacrest.
+Around 2 am Friday morning, President Boyd requested the arrest of the students on the Pentacrest by highway patrolmen, but the next day he regretted the mass arrests and said he had received faulty information.
+On May 8, President Boyd cancelled the 89th annual Governor's Day ROTC observance for the following day.
+On Friday and Saturday, a National Guard helicopter circled the Pentacrest.

 In the early morning hours of Saturday, May 9, the Old Armory Temporary (O.A.T.), also known as "Big Pink", which housed the writing lab, was burned down.
-This building was located next to the Old Armory, where the Adler Journalism and Mass Communications building currently is located.
-O.A.T was said to be at the top of a list of buildings for burning, probably due to its poor condition and was considered a firetrap.
+This building was located next to the Old Armory, where the Adler Journalism and Mass Communications building is currently located.
+O.A.T. was said to be at the top of a list of buildings for burning, probably due to its poor condition and was considered a firetrap.